AllanBlanchard/tutoriel_wp/english/function-contract/contract-definition.md

 | $T$ | $T$ | $F$      | $T$          | $T$        | $T$               | $T$

 We can come back to our specification.
-As our files become longer and contains a lot of specifications, if can be useful to name the property we want to verify.
+As our files become longer and contains a lot of specifications, if can be useful to name the properties we want to verify.
 So, in ACSL, we can specify a name (without spaces) followed by a `:`, before stating the property.
-It is possible to put multiples levels of names to categorize our properties.
+It is possible to put multiple levels of names to categorize our properties.
 For example, we could write this:

 ```c